mim1q/MineCells/changelogs/minecells_1.2.3.md

 - Added a tag for blocks that The Conjunctivius shouldn't destroy
 - Added a name for Portal Frame
+- Updated recipes to use any type of wood

 ## Balancing